kersorianek/mon-portfolio/aboutme.md

 ## 2. Supply-side planning: DNA data for precise sales prediction

 A large meat producer faced a grave problem: how to plan the supply of different grades of meats when the quality of the cut is not known beforehand?
+This affected all the other sections in the company as an accurate estimation of revanue was not possible.
 Used machine learning to forecast the quality of beef using DNA data.

 ##### Technologies used:
 - R